Confidential guidance on software development challenges with coworkers, improving your skills, advancement, and work/life balance.

-Ready for your session?
+Ready for your first session?

 It's hard to be completely honest with people employed by the same company as you.
 There's competition for pay and promotions, and egos get in the way.
 I provide confidentiality, and I'm an advocate for you with no conflict of interests.